-Students may officially add or drop courses from their registration within the period specified in the academic calendar and with the approval of their academic advisor and the instructor of the course.
+Students may officially add or drop courses from their registration within the add/drop period specified in the academic calendar.
+They should notify their advisor of their decision to drop.
 Courses dropped during this period will not appear on a student's official transcript.
+Students must email the course instructor, Academic Dean, and the Registrar of the intent to drop a course after the end of the add/drop period but prior to the last day to withdraw with a "W" grade as posted on the academic calendar.